codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/quay-triggers.md

 The process involves two parts:

-1. creating a trigger in Codefresh (this will result in a special Codefresh webhook URL), and
+1. Creating a trigger in Codefresh (this will result in a special Codefresh webhook URL)
-1. creating a new notification in Quay that will use this URL to call Codefresh
+1. Creating a new notification in Quay that will use this URL to call Codefresh

 Make sure that you have a Quay account and have already [created a repository](https://docs.quay.io/guides/create-repo.html) (or pushed a Docker image at least once).